tedtaozhang/tedtaozhang.github.io/_pages/aboutme.md

 **My Name**

 My last name is Zhang (张), one of the oldest Chinese surnames.
 My first name is Tao (涛), meaning 'tide' in English.
-So my English name is Ted.

 **Growth Experience**